 School Artifacts – The Archives' collections hold many artifacts of both school and community history.
 These items include letter jackets, shirts, plates, framed certificates, sports banners, trophies, etc. Images and indexing of these items will be added in upcoming months.

 School Newspapers – The Archives contains both high school and middle school/junior high student newspapers, including the Blue and Gold, The Trojan Times, MJHS News, The Blue and Gold Review, and several others.
+Please review the School Newspapers Finding Aid for a complete listing of all school newspapers in the Archives.

 Esther Shields Collection – This collection, donated by Esther Shields' son, contains three school books used by Esther Shields (Class of 1914), a copy of a portrait of the Maroa High School Class of 1914, and a 1914 yearbook.